fuofox/JarkViewer/README_EN.md

 [中文](README.md) | English

-*A lightweight and lightning-fast image viewer that supports a vast array of image formats — from JPEG to the latest ones such as AVIF, HEIC, and JPEG XL!
+*A minimalist and lightning-fast image viewer that supports a vast array of image formats — from JPEG to the latest ones such as AVIF, HEIC, and JPEG XL!
 It even smoothly displays iOS Live Photos and Android Motion Photos.*

 ![Preview](preview.png)